newjersey/navigator.business.nj.gov/content/src/fundings/technology-business-tax.md

   - professional-scientific-and-technical-services
   - other-services
 publishStageArchive: ""
-descriptionMd: The Net Operating Loss Program enables qualified, unprofitable New Jersey-based technology or biotechnology businesses to sell a percentage of their net operating losses (NOL) and unused research and development (R&D) tax credits to unrelated profitable businesses.
+sidebarCardBodyText: The Net Operating Loss Program enables qualified, unprofitable New Jersey-based technology or biotechnology businesses to sell a percentage of their net operating losses (NOL) and unused research and development (R&D) tax credits to unrelated profitable businesses.